jesusarchive/podcaster/README.md

 `npm run test:watch` - Run the tests in watch mode

 `npm run test:coverage` - Run the tests and generate coverage report

+`npm run test:update` - Run the tests and update the snapshots